envoyproxy/gateway/site/content/en/latest/user/security/backend-tls.md

 http://www.example.com:80/get
 ```

-Inspect the output and see that the respone contains the details of the TLS handshake between Envoy and the backend:
+Inspect the output and see that the response contains the details of the TLS handshake between Envoy and the backend:

 ```shell
 < HTTP/1.1 200 OK